rhaamo/VME/README.md

 - dashie AT otter DOT sh

 ## Eurocard_3U_VME
-A 3U Eurocard with VME connector Px on one end, and a lot of plated holes in a 2.54mm grid, with ground strips.
+A 3U Eurocard with VME connector Px on one end, and a lot of plated holes in a 2.54mm grid, with unconnected strips (uses them as whatever you want).

 ## Eurocard_6U_233x160_VME
 A 6U Eurocard with VME connector P1 and P2 on one end, and a very log of plated holes in a 2.54mm grid, with ground and 5V strips.